-- Ecosystems and Climate Trends: To monitor climate trends and environmental effects on the Southern California Bight by collecting physical, chemical, and biological time series. - Water Quality: To provide monitoring, tracking, and prediction tools for harmful algal blooms, outfall and stormwater plumes, and surfzone contaminants.

-- Marine Operations: To advance integrated, customized products that are critical for safe and efficient navigation, search and rescue, and oil spill response. - Coastal Hazards: To promote safe recreational use of beaches and provide warnings of wave and tideinduced coastal inundation. - Coastal and Marine Spatial Planning: To work collaboratively to pursue a comprehensive, adaptive, ecosystem-based spatial planning process.
+- Ecosystems and Climate Trends: To monitor climate trends and environmental effects on the Southern California Bight by collecting physical, chemical, and biological time series. - Water Quality: To provide monitoring, tracking, and prediction tools for harmful algal blooms, outfall and storm water plumes, and surf zone contaminants. - Marine Operations: To advance integrated, customized products that are critical for safe and efficient navigation, search and rescue, and oil spill response. - Coastal Hazards: To promote safe recreational use of beaches and provide warnings of wave and tideinduced coastal inundation.

-In FY11, SCCOOS will continue its work with local, state, and federal agencies, resource managers, industry, policy-makers, educators, scientists, non-governmental organizations, and the public to make ocean and coastal information more widely available in a variety of formats.
+SCCOOS will continue its work with local, state, and federal agencies, resource managers, industry, policy-makers, educators, scientists, non-governmental organizations, and the public to make ocean and coastal information more widely available in a variety of formats.
 These efforts will ensure that products are useful and easy to access, while preserving the necessary detail to support the scientific and education communities.
 SCCOOS continues to explore new visualizations and technologies to make data products more comprehensible and widely available.

-In order to achieve an effective outreach strategy, that fully engages a wide range of audiences, SCCOOS focuses on developing projects through partnerships on the local, regional, and national levels.
+In order to achieve an effective outreach strategy that fully engages a wide range of audiences, SCCOOS focuses on developing projects through partnerships on the local, regional, and national levels.
 SCCOOS collaborates with the Central and Northern California Ocean Observing System (CeNCOOS) on statewide issues and formed a Joint Strategic Advisory Committee, of users and stakeholders across the state, to create a unified and coordinated approach to ocean observing in California.
-SCCOOS is also committed to contributing to larger ocean observing efforts nationally and internationally.